 Great River Regional School District Proposal

-The children of our six towns should have the opportunity to receive a robust education.
-We have an amazing opportunity to create something special and exciting to serve the next generation of students.
 It takes courage and a leap of faith to move from the known to the unknown.
-We did it before (in the 1950s/60s) with a long-term benefit for our communities and students.
+We did it before with a long-term benefit for our students and communities.
 We can do it again and give our students the educational experience they deserve.

 Why is this Being Considered?